mad-lab-fau/BioMAC-Sim-Toolbox/paper.md

 # Acknowledgements

 We acknowledge contributions from Marko Ackermann, Dieter Heinrich, Maria Eleni Athanasiadou, Chuyi Wang, Christopher Löffelmann, Linus Hötzel, Utkarsha Shukla, Tobias Luckfiel, Heiko Schlarb.
-The development of the Biomech-Sim-Toolbox was supported by adidas AG and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID442419336, SFB 1483 - EmpkinS and through Project-ID520189992
+The development of the BioMAC-Sim-Toolbox was supported by adidas AG and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID442419336, SFB 1483 - EmpkinS and through Project-ID520189992

 # TODOS
 - Check mu in 2D normal and 3D contact model